 - The red light setting is low.

-After testing all these products and weighing their strengths and weaknesses, we concluded that the Nitecore NU25 360 is the best headlamp for hunting available right now.
+After testing all these products in the list and weighing their strengths and weaknesses, we concluded that the Nitecore NU25 360 is the best headlamp for hunting available right now.

 Sometimes, the best products come in small packages, and this one is no different.
 It’s a solid, durable product you can fit in your pocket to carry around in your day-to-day life, but it packs enough power and versatility for hunting and fishing, too.